Vic McGlynn: Career

 In 1994 McGlynn started working at Blackpool Tower as DJ and compere in the family entertainment room, The Hornpipe Gallery, where she stayed until 1997.
 She began her broadcasting career at the age of 17 in 1995 starting off as a weekend presenter on Splash FM in Blackpool.
 In 1997 she worked at Rock FM in Preston as the weekend overnight presenter.
 Aged 20, she moved to London where she produced and co-hosted the breakfast show as part of "Flynn and McGlynn in the Morning" on Millennium FM.

 From 1999 to 2000 she worked as a presenter for Virgin Megastore Radio in London.
 And in 2000 she was co-presenter and producer of the breakfast show on Channel 4 FM, Dubai, UAE.
 She then moved back to England and worked as a presenter on Juice 107.6 in Liverpool until 2001.
 Later that year she moved to Galaxy 102 in Manchester, where she was presented the mid-morning show and the Sunday breakfast show.
 She also worked as a stand-up comedian on the Manchester Comedy circuit, and was named as "a newcomer to look out for" by BBC Radio Manchester.

 In 2003 McGlynn joined the digital radio station BBC 6 Music, hosting the weekly 6 Music Chart, before becoming the presenter of the weekday lunch time radio music show.

 In 2006 McGlynn announced that her last afternoon show for BBC 6 Music was to be on 25 August 2006 and then left the BBC to embark on a trip circumnavigating Australia on a tandem bicycle.

-In 2007/2008, Vic hosted and produced a weekly show titled 'Oddball' on 'Bondi Fm'.
+In 2007/2008, McGlynn hosted and produced a weekly show titled 'Oddball' on 'Bondi Fm'.
 This was a 2-hour show, playing rarities from all genres.
 She then as part of the Wwoof (Willing Workers on Organic Farms) programme, worked at the Flying Fox Backpackers – managing it for short time – in Katoomba, New South Wales, Australia.

 Returning to the UK, she freelanced within Commercial Radio, BBC Local Radio, and as a specialist presenter with fellow 6 music presenter Jo Good on Beatwolf Radio.
 Beatwolf Radio.
 Archived 2012.

-Vic retired from radio in 2017 but continues her voice acting work"Profile Voice Actor: Vic McGlynn", Bunny Studio.
+McGlynn retired from radio in 2017 but continues her voice acting work"Profile Voice Actor: Vic McGlynn", Bunny Studio.
 Accessed October 18, 2022. and can be heard on commercial radio and the BBC.